luoxisteven/CRUD-Demo/react-front/README.md

 ## Features

 - View all tasks in a clean tabular layout
-- Create new tasks with title, description, and status
+- Add new tasks with title, description, and status
 - Edit existing tasks
 - Delete tasks
 - Simple and intuitive user interface